cuhksam/emnlp2019.github.io/_pages/home.md

 <h2>News</h2>
 **September 15, 2019**.
-We will soon publish a list of hotels remote from the protesting areas and advise participants to book one of these hotels.
+We have published a [list of hotels](./participants/hotels/) remote from the protesting areas and advise participants to book one of these hotels.
 Some big hotels are close to the venue.
 For hotels closer to downtown, coaches will be provided.

 **September 15, 2019**.
 The [registration](./registration) is going to open within the next week.